Moshe Castel: Biography

 1949, Castel married Bilhah (née Bauman), an actress.

 Artistic career

-In 1947, Castel helped to found the "New Horizons" (Ofakim Hadashim) group together with Yosef Zaritsky, Yehezkel Streichman, Marcel Janco and others.
+Moshe Castel was influenced by his teacher Yitzhak Frenkel, adopting the modern French style of the School of Paris and travelling to France during the 1920s.
+In 1947, Castel rebelled against Frenkel's influence helping found the "New Horizons" (Ofakim Hadashim) group together with several other of Frenkel's former pupils including Yehezkel Streichman and Avigdor Stematsky as well as the artists Yosef Zaritsky, Marcel Janco and others.
 In 1959, he purchased a studio in Montparnasse where he worked for several months a year.
 In 1955, a solo exhibition of his works was mounted at the Tel Aviv Museum of Art.
 His murals hang in the Knesset, Binyanei HaUma Convention Center, Rockefeller Center in New York, and the official residence of the President of Israel in Jerusalem.

 Style

 In the 1930s and 1940s, many of Castel's paintings depicted the lives of Sephardic Jews in the Holy Land, revealing the influence of Persian miniatures.
 From the 1950s on, Castel created relief paintings inspired by the "ancient predecessors of Hebrew civilization."
 In 1948, he visited the ruins of an ancient synagogue in Korazin, an ancient Jewish town in the Galilee.
 Inspired by the basalt blocks he saw there, engraved with images and ornaments, he began to use ground basalt, which he molded into shapes, as his basic material.
 The technique utilized ground basalt rock mixed with sand and glue, infused with the rich colors that became his trademark.
 The works were embellished with archaic forms derived from ancient script, symbolism and mythological signs from Hebrew and Sumerian culture.
 As a member of the New Horizons group, he combined elements of abstract European art with Eastern motifs and "Canaanite art."